‘Russian Kim Kardashian’ Anastasiya Kvitko Flaunts Bodacious Booty For The Camera

 Anastasiya Kvitko is known as the “Russian Kim Kardashian” for a reason.
 As fans of Kvitko know, the bombshell regularly takes to her Instagram account to show off her curvy figure to her 9.8 million-plus Instagram followers.
-Sometimes the brunette beauty rocks a bikini in her NSFW snapshots while other times she rocks regular clothes.
+Sometimes, the brunette beauty rocks a bikini in her NSFW snapshots while other times she rocks regular clothes.
 But no matter what, one thing is for sure — the 24-year-old always looks stunning in each and every photo that she posts.

 In her most recent image, Anastasiya gives her fans a little something to talk about in another hot shot.
 The bombshell lies on a bed covered with white-colored linens, facing her backside to fans.
 She rocks a white crop top and a pair of salmon colored pants, showing off her toned booty to her legion of fans.
 Though only the side of her face is visible, the model looks gorgeous in a face full of makeup complete with eyeshadow, eyeliner, highlighter, and lipgloss.
 She completes her look by wearing her long, brown locks down and curled.